Geometry-preserving and interpretable dimension reduction for compositional data: Technical details of compositional SDR

 as the unit-sum constraint on $X \in \Delta^{d-1}$ allows removing each variable $X_j = 1 - \sum_{k \neq j} X_k$ without losing information of $X$.
 Thus, the matrices $B_{-j}$ are SDR matrices, whose row space is spanned by the vectors $e_1,\ldots,e_{j-1}, e_{j+1},\ldots,e_d$.
 Therefore, the intersection of all SDR subspaces is always zero, proving that the traditional central subspace does not exist for compositional predictors.

-\subsection{Existence of the central compositional subspace (\cref{prop:intersection-csdr})}
+\subsection{Existence of the central compositional subspace}

-In this section, we prove that the central compositional subspace $\mathcal{C}_{Y|X}$ exists under a milder assumption than \cref{prop:intersection-csdr}.
-The existence of the central mean compositional subspace $\mathcal{C}_{Y|X}^m$ is verified by the same logic, which we omit for brevity.
+In this section, we prove that the central compositional subspace $\mathcal{C}_{Y|X}$ exists under a milder assumption (Proposition~\ref{prop:intersection-csdr}).
+The existence of the central mean compositional subspace $\mathcal{C}_{\E[Y|X]}$ is verified by the same logic, which we omit for brevity.

-We begin with an essential existence result, which ensures that there always exists a CDR matrix $P\in\cm_{m,d}$ corresponding to the intersection of an arbitrary collection of CSDR subspaces.
-While such existence is automatic in classical Euclidean SDR, it becomes nontrivial in our nonnegative, unit-sum-constrained framework, necessitating some geometric arguments.
-As any CSDR subspace contains the vector $\1_d\in\R^d$, the following lemma suffices to ensure the existence: \begin{lemma} Let $V$ be a subspace of $\R^d$ with $\dim V= m$ and $\1_d\in V$.
-Then, there exists a CDR matrix $P\in\cm_{m,d}$ with $\row(P)=V$. \end{lemma}

-Intuitively, this result illustrates that the family of CDR matrices $\cm_{m,d}$ is rich enough to cover all subspaces containing $\1_d$, illustrating the flexibility of the CDR framework.
-We also note that this lemma is instrumental in our consistency proof in Section~\ref{sec:supp-consistency-proof}.
-The proof of \cref{lemma:1subspace} is given at the end of this section.

-The remaining argument similarly follows by adapting the classical SDR theory.
-Using \cref{lemma:1subspace}, we show that the intersection of CSDR subspaces is the row space of another CSDR matrix under a mild condition.
-It builds on a technical but mild condition on subsets of simplices, called $M$-sets, where $M$ stands for ``matching`` \citep{yinSuccessiveDirectionExtraction2008}, adapted to our compositional setting.
+The argument adapts the classical SDR theory and proceeds similarly, except for the additional existence argument for a CDR matrix $P\in\cm_{m,d}$ corresponding to the intersection of an arbitrary collection of CSDR subspaces---Lemma~\ref{lemma:1subspace} guarantees this, proved at the end of this section.
+We first introduce a technical but mild condition on subsets of simplices, called $M$-sets, where $M$ stands for ``matching'' \citep{yinSuccessiveDirectionExtraction2008}, adapted to our compositional setting.

 \begin{definition} A subset $\mathfrak{M}$ of $\Delta^s\times \Delta^t$ is an $M$-set if, for every two pairs $(u, v)$ and $(u', v')$ in $\mathfrak M$, there is a sequence of pairs $(u^{(0)}, v^{(0)}), \ldots, (u^{(l)}, v^{(l)}) $ in $\mathfrak M$ such that (i) $(u^{(0)}, v^{(0)}) = (u, v) $ and $(u^{(l)}, v^{(l)}) = (u', v')$; (ii) for each $i=1, \ldots, l-1$, at least one coordinate remains fixed: $u^{(i)} = u^{(i+1)} $ or $v^{(i)} = v^{(i+1)} $. \end{definition}